JUST PUBLISHED: $200,000 in exclusive scholarships from the Skechers Foundation! Apply Now

 New Jersey

-Applicants must submit an original or certified copy (or photocopy) of the death certificate of their relative was left deceased or missing as a result of the September 11, 2001 attacks, proof that this relative was a New Jersey resident at the time of the attacks, in addition to a letter from the deceased’s physician stating their cause of death.
+Applicants must submit an original or certified copy (or photocopy) of the death certificate of their relative was left deceased or missing as a result of the September 11, 2001 attacks, proof that this relative was a New Jersey resident at the time of the attacks, a letter from the deceased’s physician stating their cause of death, and proof that the deceased parent or spouse was registered with an appropriate State or federal agency.